gustawdaniel/gpt-cli/README.md

 ## GNU vs MUSL releases

-During compilation, you can use static linking (musl) or dynamic (g)
+During compilation, you can use static linking (musl) or dynamic (gnu).
+To use `terminal-clipboard` there is required need dynamic linking, but it works only on typical linuxes that uses libc.
+To make docker image small (12 MB) there is provided `musl` version.

+So to be able to use all features (support for GPT_POST=copy), I recommend to use standard `gnu` but if you need docker or run it on alpine then use `musl`.

 ## Support